bugsnag/bugsnag-cli/UPGRADING.md

 ### Breaking changes

 We now prioritize Xcode archives over Xcode builds when uploading dSYMs.
-This means that if you have both an archive and a build, the CLI will upload the dSYMs from the archive when using the `upload dsym` and `upload react-native` commands.
+This means that if you have both an archive and a build, the CLI will search the default archive location for the latest archive for that day and upload the dSYMs from the archive when using the `upload dsym` and `upload react-native` commands.

 ### Deprecated options